-The mission of the Energy Union Choices is to provide practical, independent and objective analysis on the choices and decisions required to remain on track to a low carbon economy.
-It is an innovative way of engaging and testing critical choices around infrastructure deployment, energy security trade-offs, system flexibility and value of integration.
+The mission of the Energy Union Choices is to provide practical, independent and objective analysis on the infrastructure choices required for and compatible with a European low carbon economy.
+It is an innovative way of engaging and testing critical choices around infrastructure deployment, energy security trade-offs, system flexibility and the value of integration.

 Based on extensive technical analysis conducted by the Artelys, ElementEnergy and Climact, the study looks at which infrastructure investments are lowest risk and regret to ensure resilience throughout the transition, and whether an integrated view on infrastructure (gas, power, buildings) help meet security of supply challenges at a lower cost.
 It finds that, overall, the existing gas infrastructure in Europe is resilient to a wide range of demand projections and supply disruptions.
 In places where gas security of supply concerns do occur, the report finds that an integrated, regional approach that looks at gas, electricity and buildings together, can help meet these challenges at significantly lower costs.

 By: Energy Union Choices Date: 19.07.2016

 Myriam Castanie: email@example.com

 Stijn Carton: firstname.lastname@example.org